The Healing Power Of Art Therapy

 Start receiving support via phone, video, or live-chat.

 The benefits of art therapy include restoring someone’s identity by strengthening one’s self-esteem.
-Because someone is working through painful emotions in a constructive manner, he or she can feel proud of being creative through challenging times.
-Secondly, someone can have the confidence to express him or herself without words.
+Because patients are working through painful emotions in a constructive manner, they can feel proud of being creative through challenging times.
+Secondly, they can have the confidence to express themselves without words.
 Furthermore, as someone works to bring emotions to the surface, they feel safe being expressive and feeling understood.

 An added benefit is that feelings of stress and anxiety are lessened as someone is partaking in an enjoyable activity.
-Moreover, if someone struggles with a poor attention span, he or she can connect with each moment as they create artwork.
+Moreover, if someone struggles with a poor attention span, they can connect with each moment as they create artwork.
 Lastly, painful emotions are released as individuals explore their emotions and realize their potential as they create art.

 Looking for a place to start?